 We introduce a dynamic prioritization scheme for parallel traversal of an irregularly structured spatio-temporal graph by multiple collaborative agents.
-We are concerned in particular with parallel execution of a sparse or fast algorithm for, but not limited to, an all-to-all transformation by multiple threads on a multi-core or manycore processor.
+We are concerned in particular with parallel execution of a sparse or fast algorithm for, but not limited to, an all-to-all transformation by multiple threads on a multi-core or many-core processor.
 Such fast algorithms play an escalating role as the basic modules to constitute, at increasingly large scale, computational solutions and simulations in scientific inquiries and engineering designs.
 We describe certain typical features of a spatio-temporal graph, not necessarily a tree, that describes a sparse or fast algorithm in execution.
-We show how the proposed dynamic prioritization scheme utilizes available but insufficient computing resources in practical and dynamic execution.
+We show how the proposed dynamic prioritization scheme guarantees the shortest traversal time while subject to a constraint in the number of agents, in both ideal and practical situations.
 We present experimental results with the application of this scheme to the celebrated fast multipole method.